Blog

 If you have an older child it would make a fun craft as well.

 Most children receive many (sometimes too many) stuffed animals when they are born.
-Your child may gravitate to one or more of these around their 1st birthday.
+Your child may gravitate to one or more of these around his 1st birthday.

 Just make sure that you have some accessible for him to explore.

-Remember to model pretend play with some of the stuffed animals in your house, if your child is not yet doing this on their own.
+Remember to model pretend play with some of the stuffed animals in your house, if your child is not yet doing this on her own.

 Show your child how to “feed the puppy” or how to “dress the giraffe”.
 Children learn by watching and you are their best teacher!